Seller Frequently Asked

 Is it too late for a short sale if the lender has already started the foreclosure process?

-Probably not, but it depends on the lender and where they are in the process and how flexible they are willing to be.
+Probably not, but it depends on the lender and where they are in the process and how flexible they will be.
 This is why it is important to hire a qualified real estate agent that can negotiate with the bank on your behalf.
 The sooner you contact the agent and get the home listed, the sooner you can find a buyer, close the deal, and move on with your life.

 Why do I need a real estate agent?